nismod/nismod.github.io/docs/smif-prerequisites.md

   assump_diff_floorarea_pp: 0.5
 ```

-### Scenario Definition
+### Data

-> add your data to the `scenario_definitions` tab in the template.
-Add a row for each new scenario.
+> add your data to the `data` tab in the template.
+Add a row for each new piece of dummy data.

-This section is for [data providers](./smif-prerequisites.html#data-provider).
+This section is for [data providers](./smif-prerequisites.html#data-provider) and [modellers](./smif-prerequisites.html#sector-modeller).

-Scenario definitions hold the metadata associated with the scenario data.
+The data tab holds the metadata associated with scenario data and all dummy model input and output data.
-Add a new row to the scenario definition for each new scenario you add to the template.
+Add a new row to the sheet for each new input or output you add to the template.

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |